digitalocean/Kubernetes-Starter-Kit-Developers/06-setup-backup-restore/velero.md

 To complete this tutorial, you need the following:

-1. A DO spaces [bucket](https://docs.digitalocean.com/products/spaces/how-to/create/) bucket and `access` keys.
+1. A [DO Spaces Bucket](https://docs.digitalocean.com/products/spaces/how-to/create/) and `access` keys.
 Save the `access` and `secret` keys in a safe place for later use.
 2. A DigitalOcean [API token](https://docs.digitalocean.com/reference/api/create-personal-access-token/) for `Velero` to use.
 3. A [Git](https://git-scm.com/downloads) client, to clone the `Starter Kit` repository.
 4. [Helm](https://www.helms.sh), for managing `Velero` releases and upgrades.